ivan-guerra/programmador.com/content/posts/base-conversion.md

 ## Big, Huge Numbers

 If you're familiar with C++, you know the range of positive integers a program can work with is finite.
 There's no standard "big number" library either.
-To get around this limitation, I needed some third party help.

-I Googled around for big number libraries and hit on a lot of dead ends and unmaintained header-only implementations.
-Eventually, I came across a post recommending the GNU MP Bignum Library (GMP)[^1].
+Google search revealed a number of big number libraries.
+Most of the libraries are unmaintained, header-only libraries.
+The best option was the GNU MP Library (GMP)[^1].
 To quote the GMP homepage:

 > GMP is a free library for arbitrary precision arithmetic, operating on signed
 > integers, rational numbers, and floating-point numbers.
 There is no practical